Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Methodology

 \subsection{Procedure}

 Participants were first presented with a brief description of the study and provided informed consent.
-Participants were given instructions on the task.
-The study employed a within-subjects design.
-The within-subject variables were whether the Cognitive Forcing Function (CFF) was made visible to participants during the task and whether hallucinations were present.
+Participants were given instructions on the task, as seen in Figure \ref{fig:task}.
+The study employed a mixed between-within design, with one between-subject variables: CFF Type (Formulate, Read-First, Highlight), and two within-subject variables was whether the CFF was made visible to participants during the task and whether the task contained a hallucination.
 All participants were presented with the same tasks in a random order to account for potential ordering effects and an equal number of hallucinations as seen in Figure \ref{fig:task5}.
+Participants were randomly assigned to one of the four Cognitive Forcing Function conditions: Formulate, Read-First, or Highlight.
+The Cognitive Forcing Functions were designed to provide different types of support to participants in improving the quality of the AI-generated responses.
+Images of how these different CFFs were implemented can be seen in Figure \ref{fig:cff}.
+An example image of how the task appeared without the CFF can be seen in Figure \ref{fig:task}.
+Below, we provide a description of these Cognitive Forcing Functions to improve the quality of the AI-generated responses:

-Participants were presented with a cognitive forcing function throughout the task.
-This function required participants to create a response to an AI-generated prompt without initially seeing the AI's output, fostering critical thinking and reducing reliance on AI.
-After submitting their response, they were shown both their own and the AI-generated text.
-For the final submission, participants could choose their original response, the AI's response, or a combination of both, or even an entirely different text.
-Images of this cognitive forcing function can be seen in Figure \ref{fig:cff}.
+\begin{enumerate} \item \textbf{Formulate} This function required participants to independently construct a response to query without AI assistance before seeing the AI's response.
+This was intended to encourage participants to think critically about the prompt and not rely solely on the AI's output.
+Once they submitted their own text, they were presented with both their own response and the AI-generated text.
+They were able to make their final submission either keeping their own response, using the AI-generated text or editing to submit a combination of both/neither.

+\item \textbf{Highlight} This function provided attention support to the participant by showing the semantic similarity between the model response and coherent sentences within the reference document as a colored overlay.
+Similarity was calculated via embeddings generated by a sentence transformer.
+This tool was intended to help participants quickly gauge the quality and faithfulness of the AI-generated response relative to the reference document.

+\item \textbf{Read First} This function first showed users the document in which the conversation was grounded and asked the user to read the conversation before seeing the entire task.
+Once the user has reviewed the reference document they proceed to view the entire task (similar to C in Figure \ref{fig:cff}). \end{enumerate}